openearth/vue2mapbox-gl/README.md

 }
 ```

+You can also use an `inject: ['getMap']`, to access the map in your component.

 ## Styling

 Mapbox adds a `mapboxgl-map` class to the main element.
 You can style that element so the element fits it's parent container.